krisgholson/js-timeline-eval/README.md

 * Decent documentation and API
 * Minimal footprint - 218 KB js file (79 KB minified) + 4 KB css

-IF, and only if, we find ourselves having to write too much custom code to make a timeline look and behave like a full-featured GANTT chart (linking of tasks and heavy event editing expected from within the GANTT view itself).
+IF, and only if, we find ourselves having to write too much custom code to make a timeline look and behave like a full-featured GANTT chart (linking of tasks and heavy event editing expected from within the GANTT view itself), then we should consider using the GANT chart from the Teamwork project (http://gantt.twproject.com/).

 # Some online reviews of timelines and gantt charts